libjxl/libjxl/tools/hdr/README.md

 # `--max_nits`.
 For OpenEXR input, it will override the `whiteLuminance` tag
 # which indicates the luminance of (1, 1, 1).
 For PQ, it will not affect the
 # luminance calculated from the signal, but it will tell the tone mapping how
 # much headroom to leave for highlights.
-Leaving more headroom than necessary
-# can help with the problem of desaturated highlights mentioned above.
 $ tools/tone_map -m 4000 -t 300 ClassE_507.png ClassE_507_tone_mapped_300.png
 ```